BaptisS/oci_dnshostlist/README.md

 # oci_dnshostlist
 oci_dnshostlist

-This script helps creation of a single dns hostname list including all instances provisionned accross multiple VCNs.
+This script helps creation of a single dns hostname list including all OCI instance's internal FQDN (.oraclevcn.com) provisionned accross multiple VCNs.

 1- Sign-in to the OCI console using an user account with read permission over 'network-family' components in desired compartments.